 Collaborate with fellow University of Alaska research entities.

 Continue to improve engagement activities as discussed under USCG and Key Stakeholder Engagement.
 This includes providing a survey via Customers and Partners Roundtables to solicit feedback of all ADAC engagement.
 ADAC leadership will address surveys at ADAC Quarterly Reviews.

+Bolster communications oriented to attract the attention of the Alaska, Arctic and Northern commercial sector to note and coordinate with ADAC for transitioning Center completed and concluding research suitable for application to industry.
+As described in the section: A new focus on commercialization activities of completed/completing research.
+ADAC will complement existing processes in stakeholder engagement to communicate research to the commercial sector.

+This communication approach will be to advance market ADAC completed and concluding research prior to the industry forums via ADAC’s list serve, Center newsletter (with the Center planning the Fall 2020 Quarter Newsletter specifically oriented to commercialization) and the network of Alaska and Arctic commercial sectors associated with the conferences listed previously.

+ADAC ED’s participation in Commonwealth North’s new initiative to refresh the prior publication “Why the Arctic Matters” provides a unique opportunity to showcase Center research to a diverse new audience.

+As a complement, ADAC will seek an interview with the publisher of “Arctic Today” (Ms. Alice Rogoff) as another forum to market ADAC research and in particular, research suitable for commercialization to a wide, multinational audience.
+See: https://arctictoday.com

-USCG and Key Stakeholder Engagement:
+USCG and Key Stakeholder Engagement.

 In Program Year 7, ADAC will build upon successful prior engagement with USCG, which encompasses Headquarters, Area Commands and District levels in the Arctic and Great Lakes regions.
 ADAC will also advance partnering activities which has particularly strengthened at the local level between USCG District 17 Sector Anchorage and Anchorage based ADAC team members.

 ADAC will also advance efforts with other U.S. Federal departments and agencies, particularly those agencies that also seek to support USCG missions in the Arctic.
 Current or planned collaborations with U.S. Federal agencies include National Oceanic and Atmospheric Administration (NOAA), National Aeronautics and Space Administration (NASA), U.S. National Ice Center (USNIC), National Geospatial Intelligence Agency (NGA) and National Maritime Intelligence-Integration Office (NMIO).

+In Program Years 1-6, ADAC has focused engagement on USCG and other members of Federal government, state and local officials (to include Alaska Native and other Arctic Indigenous leaders) and with International Arctic research leaders.
+Engagement with industry has been focused to learn current baselines to study shortfalls and gaps.

+In Program Year 7, ADAC will dedicate substantial energies in a coordinated and integrated manner with Center project investigators to discern and market research suitable for commercialization.
+As described previously: A new focus on commercialization activities of completed/completing research.
+ADAC will complement existing processes in stakeholder engagement to communicate research to the commercial sector.

 ADAC will work to advance partnerships, and investigate potential for joint or sponsored research with these and other Federal agencies that are oriented toward USCG mission needs in the Arctic.
 ADAC’s leadership will conduct teleconferences and webinars with these key agencies, participate in their workshops and conferences when invited, and provide invitations for these agencies to participate in ADAC or University of Alaska hosted venues.